Skip to content

 The annual Big Farmland Bird Count, launched in 2014 and organised by the Game & Wildlife Conservation Trust (GWCT) ever since, provides a snapshot of bird populations on British farmland during a specific period.
 Think of it as a large monitoring programme that helps to measure the value and raise awareness of conservation work carried out by landowners and their tenants to reverse the trend of the last five decades.

 Crucially, the Big Farmland Bird Count relies on the input of as many people as possible.
-Since its inception 11 years ago, results from more than 16,000 surveys have been submitted to the GWCT.
-Last year, 140 different species were recorded by 1,700 people who counted nearly 395,000 birds.
-Twenty-seven of those species feature on the Red List for Birds of Conservation Concern – the most abundant of which included starling, linnet, fieldfare, and lapwing.
-The rarest sightings were of merlin, rock pipit, golden eagle, bittern, snow bunting, and greenshank.
+Since its inception 12 years ago, results from more than 17,000 surveys have been submitted to the GWCT.
+Last year, 125 species were recorded by 1,369 farmers, land managers or their helpers.
+Twenty-six of those species feature on the Red List for Birds of Conservation Concern – the most abundant of which included starling, linnet, fieldfare, common gull and lapwing.
+There were notable decreases in sightings of some species, including red-listed fieldfares which were down 52%, long-tailed tits which were down 27%, and curlew with a 25% drop, year-on-year.

 When is the GWCT Big Farmland Bird Count, and how does it work?

 Once in position, make a simple record of every species seen and the numbers of each.
 Note down the surrounding and adjacent habitats and cropping, too.
-There is a printable count sheet available to download online.
-The final step is to enter your results online at www.bfbc.org.uk.
-This is the easiest and fastest way to share your data with the GWCT.
+There is a printable count sheet available to download online – or, this year, you can download the PERDIXPro Fieldbook app – learn more at www.bfbc.org.uk.

 How can we help farmland birds?